There are now 3 possible online modes for units:

 LAWS5296 Technology Law and Governance

 - 6 points

 - This unit will explore global developments in the law and governance of technology, focusing particularly on digital technologies.
 This leads to encounters with privacy, intellectual property, internet governance, competition, consumer protection, and the law and politics of data, automation, and artificial intelligence.
 Of particular interest is the question of when the law does and—perhaps more interestingly, given the political economy of technology—when the law does not intervene.
+Consideration will be given to domestic and international legal developments, including supranational instruments and coordinated regulatory actions.
 Equipped with tools from within and beyond law, students will critically engage with the political, social and legal challenges of technological change, with an emphasising on moving beyond problem-definition to exploring and identifying solutions.

-- Students are able to (1) explain to both legal and non-legal audiences the primary areas of law that interact with and apply to technology.; (2) describe the technology policy landscape in key jurisdictions locally and internationally; (3) evaluate the affordances, dependencies, and deficiencies of digital technologies; (4) critically analyse the law and governance landscape pertaining to digital technologies; (5) assess different legal and non-legal responses to technological change; (6) develop informed analysis on current law and governance debates around digital technologies; and (7) develop convincing arguments for law and governance reform.
+- Students are able to (1) explain to both legal and non-legal audiences the primary areas of law that interact with and apply to technology, both nationally and internationally; (2) describe the technology policy landscape in key jurisdictions locally, nationally, and internationally; (3) evaluate the affordances, dependencies, and deficiencies of digital technologies; (4) critically analyse and compare the law and governance landscape pertaining to digital technologies within different local, national, and global contexts; (5) assess different legal and non-legal responses to technological change; (6) develop informed analysis on current law and governance debates around digital technologies; and (7) develop convincing arguments for law and governance reform, both nationally and internationally.

 - Indicative assessments in this unit are as follows: (1) assignment; (2) essay; and (3) exam.
 Further information is available in the unit outline.